As summer approaches, many educators find themselves asking, “What in the heck am I going to do with myself for two whole months?”

-Well, the summer is a great time to get that blog going!
+Well, the summer is a great time to get that thang going!

-A blog is a great way to share your teaching resources and expertise with fellow educators and parents from all around the world.
+A blog is a great way to share your teaching resources and expertise with fellow educators and parents from all around the globe.

 And ‘ya know, you don’t even have to blog about teaching.

-I’m sure you have other interests that a particular demographic in the world would be interested in hearing about!
+I’m sure you have other interests that a particular demographic in the world would be interested in learning about!